Country Report Finland

 Authority

-TENK is authorized by the RCR guidelines to investigate and to give opinions in second instance in alleged cases of research misconduct.
+TENK is authorized by the RI guidelines to investigate and to give opinions in second instance in alleged cases of research misconduct.
 It does not mediate.
 TENK started its activities on 1 February 1992.

 Composition